marconilenza/bruteforcepin/README.md

 This script can be used as a base to similar bruteforce HTTP applications.
-It's necessary to have 'tac' and 'crunch' installed in your Linux or MacOS: "sudo apt-get install tac crunch"
+It's necessary to have 'tac' and 'crunch' installed: "sudo apt-get install tac crunch", on Linux, or "brew install tac crunch", for MacOS.

 Usage from terminal: python bruteforcepin.py